Chicago Assisted Living Facility Accident Lawyer

 If you have entrusted a family member to an assisted living facility (ALF), you expect the facility’s administration and staff to fulfill their obligations towards your loved one.

 While ALF residents do not require as much care as those in nursing homes, they still need a caregiver’s assistance in their daily life.
 A facility’s negligence or abuse can lead to a resident’s injury or death – and sadly, this happens all too often.

-In Illinois, talk to us at Willens Injury Law Offices if you believe that your loved one suffered unreasonably at an assisted living facility.
+In Illinois, talk to us at Willens & Baez if you believe that your loved one suffered unreasonably at an assisted living facility.
 Your family may have every right to pursue a case to obtain compensation and to hold the facility accountable.

 What You Should Know About Illinois Assisted Living Laws

 It’s important for elders, disabled persons, and their families to be aware of their rights when it comes to assisted living.
 Here are some of the responsibilities of an assisted living facility in Illinois, as mandated by the Assisted Living and Shared Housing Establishment Code.

 Aside from these specific state rules, assisted living facilities must uphold professional standards.
 These include treating their residents with patience and compassion, and keeping their premises safe and navigable.